ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 ### Evidence Storage
 {: #devsecops-ci-tool-integration-evidence-storage}

 All raw compliance evidence that belongs to the application is collected in this repository.
-This repository option should only be used for evaluation purposes.
-However, it is recommended to collect and store all the evidences in a COS bucket which can be configured as described below.
+This repository option should be used only for evaluation purposes.
+However, it is recommended to collect and store all the evidences in a Cloud Object Storage bucket that can be configured as described in the following image.

 ![DevSecOps Evidence Storage](images/devsecops_set-up_evidence_storage.png)

-### COS Bucket
+### Cloud Object Storage Bucket
 {: #devsecops-ci-tool-integration-cos-bucket}

-[Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage) is used to store the evidences and artifacts generated by the DevSecOps Pipelines.
+[Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage) is used to store the evidence and artifacts that are generated by the DevSecOps Pipelines.
 If you want to use this feature, you must have a Cloud Object Storage instance and a Bucket.
 Read the recommendation for configuring a Bucket that can act as a Compliance Evidence Locker.

-This is currently optional, you can set any kind of COS bucket as a locker, even without a retention policy.
-The pipeline won't check or enforce settings at the moment.
-For help, please visit the [Cloud Object Storage documentation](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).
+This is optional, you can set any kind of Cloud Object Storage bucket as a locker, even without a retention policy.
+The pipeline doesn't check or enforce settings at the moment.
+For help, see the [Cloud Object Storage documentation](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).
 {: note}

 You need to provide the following information for the Pipelines to reach the bucket: